CloudCannon/documentation/src/collections/_drafts/paste-from-word.md

 ---
-title: Domains and paste from Word
+title: Domains and paste from Microsoft Word
 type: minor
 ---